Isabel's Piano (2014)

 Music: Robbie Lockwood

-Previous screenings include the Freud Museum, London; Museum of Arts & Design, New York and the Yale Center for British Art in New Haven, CT.
+Previous screenings include Freud Museum, London; Museum of Arts & Design, New York and the Yale Center for British Art in New Haven, CT.

 Isabel's Piano (2014) video stills